 If you have any doubt about the statute of limitations or notice required you should consult an attorney.
 Other states may have shorter or more stringent limitations.

 A claim is valued and usually settled based upon an estimate of what a jury would likely regard as fair and reasonable compensation given the severity of the injury and the effects of the accident on your life, as well as the probability that a recovery against the wrongdoer is warranted.
-In addition to medical expense and wage loss, you are entitled to money damages for “personal injuries,” including pain, suffering, and loss of enjoyment of life.
+In addition to medical expenses and wage loss, you are entitled to money damages for “personal injuries,” including pain, suffering, and loss of enjoyment of life.
 Your attorney may point out additional damages authorized in special cases such as dog bites or flagrant misconduct.

 Severe injuries requiring substantial medical treatment, extended absences from work, and permanent physical or mental impairments may command substantial compensation.
 Juries tend to believe that injuries that cannot be seen or demonstrated objectively are susceptible to exaggeration by the party seeking money damages, and insurance claim personnel tend to appreciate that fact.